 The authors argue that the idea the exceptional performers are the most successful is flawed.
 “The reason is that exceptional performance often occurs in exceptional circumstances.
 Top performers in business are often the luckiest people, who have benefited from rich-get-richer dynamics that boosts their fortune,” they write.

-They cite the example of Bill Gates, who became the richest man in the world.
+They cite the example of Bill Gates, who once became the richest man in the world.
 Scores of writers and “experts” recommended following the habits and path of Gates.
 He may have been very talented, but Liu and Denrell argue, “his extreme success tells us more about how circumstances beyond his control created such an outlier.”
 For example, Gates’ upper class background enabled him to gain extra programming experience, and his mother’s social connection with IBM’s chairman enabled him to gain a contract from the then leading PC company.

 “Our research found that even though observers were given clear feedback and incentives to be accurate in their judgment of performers, 58% of them still assumed the most successful were the most skilled when they are clearly not, mistaking luck for skill.”
 As a result, the authors argue, this assumption is likely to led to disappointment.
 Even if you imitated everything Bill Gates did, you would not be able to replicate exactly his resources and connections.

 In a similar vein, Sir Richard Branson admitted in his autobiographical works that he probably wouldn’t have achieved success if his mother hadn’t bailed him out of serious financial difficulty more than once in his life.

 It’s no accident that 76% of millionaires in the U.S. are white, and about 88% of billionaires in the world are men.
 Women and people of color encounter systemic discrimination when accessing things like loans, housing, and jobs, and communities of color have fewer resources to transfer intergenerationally due to the legacies of slavery, mass incarceration, and stolen Native land, among other things.